Advanced Studies Institute in Mathematical Physics

 Download Disconzi's Reference FilesPDF File Opens in new window

-(Institute of Mathematics, Uzbekistan Academy of Sciences)
+(Institute of Mathematics, Uzbekistan)

 Ashurov R.R.